Extramacrochaetae regulates Notch signaling in theDrosophilaeye through non-apoptotic caspase activity

 Abstract

 Many cell fate decisions are determined transcriptionally.
 Accordingly, some fate specification is prevented by Inhibitor of DNA binding (Id) proteins that interfere with DNA binding by master regulatory transcription factors.
-We show that theDrosophilaId protein Extra macrochaetae (Emc) also affect developmental decisions by regulating caspase activity.
+We show that theDrosophilaId protein Extra macrochaetae (Emc) also affects developmental decisions by regulating caspase activity.
 Emc, which prevents proneural bHLH transcription factors from specifying neural cell fate, also prevents homodimerization of another bHLH protein, Daughterless (Da), and thereby maintains expression of theDeath-Associated Inhibitor of Apoptosis(diap1) gene.
-We found that multiple effects ofemcmutations on cell growth and on eye development were all caused by reducedDiap1levels and corresponding activation of caspases.
+Accordingly, we found that multiple effects ofemcmutations on cell growth and on eye development were all caused by activation of caspases.
 These effects included acceleration of the morphogenetic furrow, failure of R7 photoreceptor cell specification, and delayed differentiation of non-neuronal cone cells.
 Withinemcmutant clones, Notch signaling was elevated in the morphogenetic furrow, increasing morphogenetic furrow speed.
 This was associated with caspase-dependent increase in levels of Delta protein, the transmembrane ligand for Notch.
 Posterior to the morphogenetic furrow, elevated Delta cis-inhibited Notch signaling that was required for R7 specification and cone cell differentiation.
+Growth inhibition ofemcmutant clones in wing imaginal discs also depended on caspases.
 Thus,emcmutations reveal the importance of restraining caspase activity even in non-apoptotic cells to prevent abnormal development, in theDrosophilaeye through effects on Notch signaling.

 Related articles